 As part of Orpheus’ ongoing commitment to new works by living composers, the American Notes commissioning initiative seeks to engage composers from diverse musical styles and backgrounds to create musical pieces that explore the question of American identity – particularly in our increasingly globalized world.
-Orpheus is proud to continue the American Notes exploration over the next two years with composers Harold Meltzer, Jessie Montgomery, and Michael Hersch.
+Orpheus is proud to continue the American Notes exploration over the next two years with composers Vijay Iyer and Shuying Li.
 Each of these impressive composers will begin with the complex question of what defines the American spirit today – the characteristics, experiences, communities, and relationships.Commissions »

 Join Orpheus as it presents the world premiers of two new musical works this year.
-This October, composer-performer Jessie Montgomery creates a new piece for the orchestra and in March, composer Michael Hersch premieres his new work for Orpheus through the orchestra’s American Notes initiative.Premieres »
+This October, composer-performer Vijay Iyer creates a new piece for the orchestra that encapsulates the turbulent feelings of being an American and in December, composer Shuying Li premieres her new work for Orpheus that takes the audience through her challenging journey of becoming a mother.
+Both of these programs are part of the orchestra’s American Notes initiative.Premieres »

 Beethoven Symphonies Nos.
 5 & 7